impromptuRong/hd_wsi/README.md

 ### b) Whole slide nuclei detection and segmentation
 The script `run_wsi_inference.py` accepts a single slide or a folder of slides as inputs and outputs nuclei detection and segmentation results from given model.
-By default, model uses breast cancer `Yolo_mask` model to detect the following nuclei: tumor, stromal, immune, blood, macrophage, necrosis and others.
+By default, model uses breast cancer `HD-Yolo` model to detect the following nuclei: tumor, stromal, immune, blood, macrophage, necrosis and others.
 Slides with different magnification and mpp will be aligned to mpp=0.25 (40x) during inference but convert back to the original mpp and scale in results.
 Run `python run_wsi_inference.py -h` for all options.

 Example 1.
 Quick start with pretrained breast cancer model on the sample BRCA slide with default options:
 ```
-CUDA_VISIBLE_DEVICES=0 python -u run_wsi_inference.py --data_path sample.svs --output_dir test_wsi
+python -u run_wsi_inference.py --data_path sample.svs --output_dir test_wsi
 ```

 Example 2.
 Detect only box on cpu with the default lung cancer model and export result to csv